felipe-mig/SQL_John_Wick_website_themed/Readme.md

 Steps to start the server:

 1. Start the server by running the <strong>MAMP.exe</strong> file.
+Next, initiate the Apache Server and MySQL Server if they don't do it automatically

-2. At the same directory level, look for the <strong>htdocs</strong> folder and remove it.
+2. At the same directory level where MAMP.exe is located, look for the <strong>htdocs</strong> folder and delete it.

 3. Replace the removed <strong>htdocs</strong> folder for the one on this project.